About Dr Nadia Boscaglia

 Therapeutic Approach & Shifting Goals

-In my therapeutic work, I use evidence-based approaches including ACT, CBT, EMDR, and Schema Therapy.
+In my therapeutic work, I use different treatment approaches including ACT, CBT, EMDR, Schema Therapy, and techniques from somatic sexology.
 I blend clinical skill with warmth, humour, and the occasional irreverent insight.

 For years, my focus was on helping women develop stronger mental health one person at a time.
 With 50 on the horizon, that focus has evolved.
-Now, I want to empower clinicians to provide informed, excellent care to midlife women; and to guide workplaces in understanding perimenopause and menopause so they can genuinely support their staff.
+Now, I want to empower clinicians to provide informed, excellent care to midlife women; to guide workplaces in understanding perimenopause and menopause so they can genuinely support their staff; and equip groups of women to move through the perimenopause and menopause with knowledge, self-compassion and understanding.

 Research & Academic Work